 There are two kinds of bloat in dogs: gastric dilatation-volvulus (GDV) and simple bloat.
 Some forms of simple bloat, known as dilatation, resolve on their own and progress far more slowly than GDV.
-Gastric dilatation-volvulus, however, is a life-threatening condition that can be fatal to dogs in less than a few hours.
+Gastric dilatation-volvulus, however, is one of the life-threatening puppy illnesses that can be fatal to dogs in less than a few hours.
 Larger breeds are most susceptible to bloat.
 Although bloating is most common in middle-aged and older dogs, young puppies of larger breeds can still develop this immune system condition.

 Bloat occurs when a large amount of air is ingested into your pup’s stomach.
 When this air cannot be expelled through vomiting or burping, the ends of the dog‘s stomach begin to twist.
 The contents of the stomach then begin to ferment and part or all of the stomach may die.
 The symptoms of bloat include abdominal pain, inability to vomit and drooling.

 Bloat needs to be addressed quickly in dogs.
 Early diagnosis and surgery will give your puppy a 90% survival rate or higher.
 However, if the stomach has already twisted and begun to die, that number is closer to 50%.
 The best way to help treat bloat in puppies is to identify it and have the problem treated immediately.
 You can prevent bloat by slowing down your puppy’s eating and making sure it has plenty of time to rest before and after a meal.